MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/spb/run-mitt-tests-for-an-i2c-controller-.md

                     MITTI2CTest::Stress
     ```

-You are now ready to run I<sup>2</sup>C tests.
+You're now ready to run I<sup>2</sup>C tests.
 You can run a single test, all tests at once, or run tests manually.

 - Run a single test by using the **/name:*&lt;test name&gt;*** option.
 This command runs the BasicIORead test: